Luis-Moura/worst_ui_competition/README.md

 # Worst UI Competition

+## Live Demo
+Check out the live version of the project: [Worst UI Competition on Vercel](https://worst-ui-competition.vercel.app/)

 ## Description
 The **Worst UI Competition** is a fun and experimental React application created with Vite and Tailwind CSS.
 The app presents a deliberately confusing interface as a playful challenge for users.
 It includes features like random input order and unpredictable styling changes.